 - This usually happens when you have two or more failed ride payments

-- For easy identification, each M-PESA PIN resolution banner you receive will have the applicable ride date and amount charged as its reference
+- For easy identification, each M-Pesa PIN resolution banner you receive will have the applicable ride date and the amount charged as its reference

-- To clear this error, by using the reference provided in the SMS, enter the applicable M-PESA PIN into the Taxify PIN entry field.
+- To clear this error, enter the M-Pesa PIN into the Bolt app when prompted

-You keep getting the M-Pesa PIN prompt when opening the Taxify app although you got M-Pesa SMS confirming payment for a ride taken
+Repeated M-Pesa PIN prompt although you got M-Pesa SMS confirming payment for a ride taken

-- This means that you didn't pay through Taxify in-app MPesa payment method but you paid the Driver directly by MPesa to their personal number
+- This means that you didn't pay through Bolt in-app M-Pesa payment method but rather paid the driver directly by using their personal number

-- If this is the case or you paid the Driver in cash, please contact our Support Team
+- If this is the case, please contact our Support Team for help.